-Student houses.
-All student houses are equipped with fire extinguishers, heat, and smoke detectors.
+iv-Student houses.
+All student houses are equipped with fire extinguishers, heat, and smoke detectors linked to a locator-enunciator panel in the Security Booth.

-Fire drills.
+v-Fire drills.
 Fire drills are held once per term.
 The community is urged to cooperate by clearing the buildings as soon as possible.

-Fire safety rallying point.
+vi-Fire safety rallying point.
 If there is a fire in a College house, students should meet their House Chairs in Commons Lounge immediately.
 The House Chairs, working with the Student Life staff and Security, will help account for everyone and provide further information.